 You can sow sweet corn, cucumber squash and melon seeds directly into the garden.
 If you have transplants for these vegetables, you can go ahead and set them out now.
 Pay close attention to the weather forecast, if it is going to frost or drop below freezing, cover the plants for the night.
 This is also a good week to sow an additional seeding of leaf lettuce, carrots, beets and radish.

 1 week after your last frost date:

-You can direct sow Okra seeds into the garden and sow your second crop of bean seeds.
+You can direct sow okra seeds into the garden and your second crop of bean seeds.
 It is also time to set out all your transplants.
 After this week, you should have all vegetables sown or transplanted for your spring garden.

 By following this schedule and using the appropriate techniques, you can have a bountiful spring garden.
 However, it’s important to remember that each region has its own unique climate and weather patterns, so it’s essential to adjust your planting schedule accordingly.
 Additionally, it’s important to monitor your garden regularly for pests and diseases and take appropriate action to prevent or treat any issues that arise.